18F/tech-talks/README.md

 18F has a running series of tech talks: short, internal talks where we share our favorite technology and project information with one another.

+Currently we have longer talks on the first Wednesday of every month, and a collection of shorter talks on the third Wednesday.

 This repository is a place to store the related materials, so they:
 * aren't lost to the sands of time or Slack, and
 * can be useful to others.